 It was 51°F in Frisco, TX and the sky was clear.
 Warm Sound by Zero 7 was playing.

 Let's see.
 There are some things that I can answer.
-I live in Sunny San Diego (formerly hot and sunny Texas) with my beautiful wife Heather and my sons Jakob (the cutest boy in the world) and Alexander (the cutest baby in the world), and I am the CTO & Co-Founder of Filmio.
+I live in Buffalo, NY (formerly sunny San Diego and formerly, formerly hot and sunny Texas) with my beautiful wife Heather and my sons Jakob (the most handsome teenager in the world) and Alexander (the cutest boy in the world).

 I am an international speaker on technology, having spoken at: